-Let’s break down how knockout questions work, what makes them effective, and how Truffle turns them into an automated, bias-reducing screening layer.
+Let’s break down how knockout questions work, what makes them effective, and how Truffle turns them into a consistent, structured screening layer.

 What are knockout questions?